Anorectal Diseases and Conditions

 Fecal incontinence is the inability to control your bowels.
 Fecal incontinence can have several causes:

-Treatment for fecal incontinence depends on the cause and severity of the condition, and may include dietary changes, medication, bowel training, or surgery.
+Treatment for fecal incontinence depends on the cause and severity of the condition, and may include dietary changes, medication, pelvic floor physical therapy, or surgery.

 Hemorrhoids

-Hemorrhoids are swollen and inflamed veins around the anus or in the lower rectum.
+Hemorrhoids veins around the anus and lower rectum.
+Sometimes these veins become swollen and inflamed veins causing hemorrhoidal symptoms.
 The most common symptom of internal hemorrhoids is bright red blood on stool, on toilet paper, or in the toilet bowl after a bowel movement.
-Prolapsed hemorrhoids often cause pain, discomfort, and anal itching.
+Hemorrhoids can also prolapse out of the anal area causing bleeding and discomfort.

 Treatments for internal hemorrhoids may include: